danmory/blockchain_labs/week05/README.md

 Click on cell:

-1. If it is free then you can buy it entering data in dialogs.
+1. If it is free then you can purchase it entering data in dialogs.

 2. If it is not free the the token info will be shown.